Luke Theodore Upshure

-Luke Theodore Upshure (1885–1969) was a musician, composer, and music teacher who lived in New York's Greenwich Village.
+Luke Theodore Upshure (1885–1969) was a disabled musician, composer, and music teacher who lived in New York's Greenwich Village.
 The son of a former slave, he received musical training at the Institute of Musical Art, a forerunner of the Juilliard School, as well as formal education at Columbia University, City College of New York, and the Rand School of Social Science.
 Although he earned his living doing menial jobs, music was his real vocation.
 He performed on and taught piano and composed for that instrument, voice, and orchestra.
 Believing in cultural attainment as an antidote to the social evils of his time, he hosted colorblind parties for artists, actors, musicians, and writers that featured readings, performances, and political discussion as well as dancing, food, and drink.
 Artists of his time captured his likeness in paintings and sculptures and one contemporary author has described him as a famous African-American entertainer.

 Early life and education

 Upshure was the youngest of three children born to Luke Upshure and Elizabeth West Upshure.
-He attended DeWitt Clinton High School while it was still new and subsequently continued to live with his mother on Cornelia Street while working as a porter in a retail store.
+Born with a physical disability which affected his hands, many doubted his ability to succeed as a professional musician.He attended DeWitt Clinton High School while it was still new and subsequently continued to live with his mother on Cornelia Street while working as a porter in a retail store.
 In 1915, when he was 29, he began taking voice lessons in classes at the Institute of Musical Art, a school that was organized by the prominent educator and choral conductor Frank Damrosch, and he continued there part-time until 1921.
 A year later he registered as a student at Columbia University and studied there, specializing in Sociology, until the spring of 1918.
 Over the next two years he studied economics, philosophy, and literature at City College of New York and from 1921 to 1923 took the general course at the Rand School of Social Science.
 While he was studying music and traditional academic subjects Upshure continued to work in menial jobs as porter or caretaker.
 When he completed formal studies Upshure was 37 years old.

 Locale

 Upshure's reported home addresses were all within a few blocks of Washington Square in Greenwich Village.
 Beginning in the middle of the nineteenth century, the district increasingly attracted a diverse mix of residents, including both wealthy and indigent families as well as a growing population of artists, writers, and other creative individuals.
-Until about 1900, the section below Washington Square was dominated first by African Americans and later by Italian immigrants living in tenement houses and poorly-maintained frame buildings while the northern section consisted mainly of fine single-family townhouses and upscale apartments.
+Until about 1900, the section below Washington Square was dominated first by African Americans and later by Italian immigrants living in tenement houses and poorly maintained frame buildings while the northern section consisted mainly of fine single-family townhouses and upscale apartments.
 During the twentieth century Greenwich Village grew into what one writer calls "a vibrant community of working-class immigrants and artists" known for "intense cultural exchange and creativity," progressive politics, and acceptance of cultural attitudes that were elsewhere stigmatized as "bohemian."